December 11, 2024

 Finished Pfeffernusse cookies in a red poinsettia bowl.

-This recipe was originally published in 2010 and was updated in 2020 with new photos, text, a recipe card and more to improve reader experience.
+This recipe was originally published in 2010 and was updated in 2020 and 2024 with new photos, text, a recipe card and more to improve reader experience.

 Pistachio Cardamom Crescent Cookies